 Working Papers are a series of manuscripts in their draft form that are shared for discussion and comment purposes only.
 They are not intended for circulation or distribution, except as indicated by the author.
 For that reason, Working Papers may not be reproduced or distributed without the expressed consent of the author.

-The Structure and Evolution of Buyer-Supplier Networks
+Buyer-Supplier Networks and Aggregate Volatility